 Abstract

-Despite its conserved basic structure, the morphology of the insect brain and the timing of its development underwent evolutionary adaptions.
-However, little is known on the developmental processes that create this diversity.
+Despite its conserved basic structure, the morphology of the insect brain and the timing of its development underwent evolutionary adaptations.
+However, little is known about the developmental processes that create this diversity.
 The central complex is a brain centre required for multimodal information processing and an excellent model to understand neural development and divergence.
 It is produced in large parts by type-II neuroblasts, which produce intermediate progenitors, another type of cycling precursor, to increase their neural progeny.
-These neural stem cells are believed to be conserved among insects, but their molecular characteristics and their role in brain development in other insect neurogenetics models, such as the beetleTribolium castaneumhave so far not been studied.
+These neural stem cells are believed to be conserved among insects, but little is known on their molecular characteristics in insects other than flies.Tribolium castaneumhas emerged as a valuable new insect model for brain development and evolution.
+However, type-II neuroblast lineages and their role in central complex development have so far not been studied in this beetle.

 Related articles